How can assessment of student learning benefit Shepherd University?

 The university can derive many benefits from integrating a campus-wide assessment program.
 Academic departments have the opportunity to “take a step back”—that is, reflect on what the departmental mission is and what a graduate from that program will know, value, and be able to do.
 Students will find it very helpful to know the goals of the major and how each course in the program relates to those goals.
 Faculty will be able to use the assessment results to determine if program goals are being met.
 If particular goals are not being met, faculty will have specific evidence concerning what curricular changes need to be made to improve student attainment of program goals.

-Academic support services, such as the Library, Student Affairs, Financial Aid, Facilities, Computer Services and Payroll also make a tremendous contribution to student learning on campus.
+Academic support services, or co-curricular units, such as the Library, Student Affairs, Financial Aid, Advising, Career Services and Accessibility Services also make a tremendous contribution to student learning on campus.
 Whether the impact on student learning is direct or indirect, all programs can assess how they contribute to the learning community and what changes they might make to maximize that learning experience.
 For example, teachers teach better and students learn better in a clean, comfortable environment with adequate desks and state-of-the-art instructional resources.
 Students learn more about the real world when they understand the importance of paying bills online and keeping up with institutional deadlines.
 Everything contributes to learning.

 Why do we assess?

 We already assess our students in each class they take part in as part of the major.
-Is this acceptable assessment?
+Isn’t that Enough?

 What do you mean by program goals?